iandees/crawl/README.md

     $ crawl http://example.com/

-By default, the tool will store the output WARC file and its own database in the current directory.
+By default, the tool will store the output WARC file and its own temporary crawl database in the current directory.
 This can be controlled with the *--output* and *--state* command-line options.

 The crawling scope is controlled with a set of overlapping checks: